abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 # Modeling for Composability

 If a Redfish service supports Composability, the Service Root resource will contain the `CompositionService` property.
-Within the [Composition Service](#composition-service), a client will find the inventory of all components that can be composed into new things, descriptors containing the binding restrictions of the different components, and annotations informing the client as to how to from composition requests.
+Within the [Composition Service](#composition-service), a client will find the inventory of all components that can be composed into new things ([Resource Blocks](#resource-blocks)), descriptors containing the binding restrictions of the different components ([Resource Zones](#resource-zones)), and annotations informing the client as to how to form composition requests ([Collection Capabilities](#collection-capabilities)).
 The following sections detail how these things are reported by a Redfish service.

 ## Composition Service

 The Composition Service is the top level resource for all things related to Composability.
-It contains high level status and control indicator properties such as `Status` and `ServiceEnabled`.
+It contains status and control indicator properties such as `Status` and `ServiceEnabled`.
 These are common properties found on various Redfish service instances.
 It also contains links to its collections of Resource Blocks and Resource Zones through the properties `ResourceBlocks` and `ResourceZones` respectively.
 Resource Blocks are described in the [Resource Blocks](#resource-blocks) section, and Resource Zones are described in the [Resource Zones](#resource-zones) section.

 Example Composition Service Resource:
 ```json